Look-Ahead Removal for Top-Down Tree Transducers: Difference Tuples and the Algorithm

 The dtla $M$ is ultralinear and b-erasing (in fact, linear and nonerasing).
 We will see in the proof of Theorem~\ref{th:ultra} that it has difference bound $h(M)=1+4\cdot\maxrhs(M)\cdot(|Q|+2)^2\cdot|P|^2=1+4\cdot 2\cdot 3^2\cdot 2^2=289$.
-So, with this difference bound given, the construction in the proof of Theorem~\ref{th:alg} (\emph{with} the tests on height) will halt when constructing $q_{290}$.
+So, with this difference bound given, Algorithm~\ref{alg:alg} (\emph{with} the tests on height) will halt with answer `no' when constructing $q_{290}$.

 \end{example}